burnssa/ai-alignment-research/scotus-constitutional-geometry/experiment_output/EXPERIMENT_OUTCOMES.md

 The initial finding that RLHF creates geometric structure for constitutional concepts is **real and validated**.
 The Gemma 2-27B results **refute** the hypothesis that larger models develop constitutional structure during pretraining — at 27B scale, Gemma base has near-zero structure (R²=0.04), yet after RLHF achieves the same performance as the 3B aligned model (~0.48 R²).

-**RLHF explicitly creates constitutional geometry** — it doesn't merely refine emergent representations.
+These results suggest **RLHF or post-training may be needed for conceptual emergence** in many cases — base models don't reliably produce these representations by default.
 The Llama 8B base result (R²=0.24) appears to be model-family-specific rather than a general scale effect.

 ### Limitations